 Unlike traditional insurance, a group captive insurance company is owned and controlled by its members.
 Instead of purchasing your Commercial Insurance through a traditional insurance company, you join an existing group of good safe companies in a captive insurance company.
 This insurance company insures the risks of the businesses of you and the other owners and gives this collective the ability to receive their individual underwriting profits.

-A group captive is a way for your business to have direct influence over its insurance program.
+A group captive is a way for your business to have direct influence over what you pay for insurance.
 Group captives allow like-minded, good, safe companies to pool their resources to reduce their insurance overhead and reap the benefits of any unused premiums.
 This guide is designed to teach you all about group captive insurance programs.
 You’ll learn the basics of group captive Insurance Programs, the benefits of joining a group captive, whether your business is a good fit for a group captive, and how to go about joining a group captive.

 A Group Captive Insurance Company is an insurance company formed by its members for the benefit of its members.
 Only good, safe companies are invited to join, and current members are often the source of new members.
 As an owner, you have an influence on how the captive runs and how it grows.
 Each member company controls one vote on all management decisions.
 Members can attend two board meetings each year to get a report from their captive manager on the growth and health of the group.